kosl/ihipp-examples/docs/week4.md

-## MPI Continued
+# MPI Continued

+## V: Introduction to week 4

+In this week we will introduce some advanced MPI topics that you may find useful when asking yourself how to do things better.
+Better approach to parallelisation is to overlap computing and communication with non-blocking communication.
+Another question is if we can reduce memory with MPI and OpenMP and gain in speed with hybrid or one-sided approach?
+When things get large we would like to combine them together with our own derived types that can simplify programming.
+At the the end of the week we will take a look into parallel writing of files that can be used instead of collecting results over MPI.

 ## 1.1 V: Non Blocking communications

-We saw in the previous week that the types of communication in MPI can be divided by two arguments, i.e., based on the number of processes involved so
+We saw in the previous week that the types of communication in MPI can be divided by two arguments, based on the number of processes involved so
 - Point-to-Point Communication
 - Collective Communication